UXXXrated/Portfolio/README.md

 ## License
 The original theme is © StaticMania and licensed per their terms.
-All custom modifications and original content are © Brenden Moore.
+All custom modifications and original content are © BAMoore